-- communicate risk management activities and outcomes across the Ministry - provide information for decision-making; - improve risk management activities; - · assist interaction with stakeholders, including those with responsibility and accountability for risk management activities.
+- communicate risk management activities and outcomes across the Ministry - provide information for decision-making; - improve risk management activities; - assist interaction with stakeholders, including those responsible and accountable for risk management activities.

-Decisions concerning the creation, retention and handling of documented information should be considered, but not be limited to their use, information sensitivity and the external and internal context.
+Decisions concerning the creation, retention, and handling of documented information should be considered, but they should not be limited to their use, information sensitivity, and external and internal context.